-- Handling of material with high concentrations of live virus (such as when performing virus propagation, virus isolation or neutralization assays) or large volumes of infectious materials should be performed only by properly trained and competent personnel in laboratories meeting additional essential containment requirements and practices, that is, BSL-3. - Initial processing (before inactivation) of all specimens, including those for sequencing and NAAT, should take place in an appropriately maintained and validated BSC or primary containment device. - The external lysis buffer of the listed common RNA extraction kits is effective in inactivating the COVID-19 virus without heat or other additional means (4). - Appropriate disinfectants with proven activity against enveloped viruses should be used for the recommended contact time, at the correct dilution and within the expiry date after the working solution is prepared. - All technical procedures should be performed in a way that minimizes the generation of aerosols and droplets (5). - Appropriate personal protective equipment (PPE), as determined by a detailed risk assessment, should be worn by all laboratory personnel handling these specimens. - Patient specimens from suspected or confirmed cases should be transported as UN3373, "Biological Substance Category B".
-Viral cultures or isolates should be transported as Category A UN2814, "infectious substance, affecting humans" (6).
+- Non-propagative diagnostic laboratory work, including sequencing and NAAT, on clinical specimens from patients who are suspected or confirmed to be infected with SARS-CoV-2, should be conducted adopting the practices and procedures of "core requirements", as detailed in Annex I, and an appropriate selection of "heightened control measures", as informed by the local risk assessment. - Handling of material with high concentrations of live virus (such as when performing virus propagation, virus isolation or neutralization assays) or large volumes of infectious materials should be performed only by properly trained and competent personnel in laboratories meeting additional essential containment requirements and practices, that is, heightened control measures (BSL-3). - Initial processing other than POC/near-POC and Ag-RDTs of specimens that need RNA extraction, such as sequencing and NAAT, should take place in an appropriately maintained and validated BSC (biological safety cabinet) or primary containment device. - The external lysis buffer of the listed common RNA extraction kits is effective in inactivating the SARS-CoV-2 virus without heat or other additional means (5). - Appropriate disinfectants with proven activity against enveloped viruses should be used for the recommended contact time, at the correct dilution and within the expiry date after the working solution is prepared. - All technical procedures should be performed in a way that minimizes the generation of aerosols and droplets (6). - Patient specimens from suspected or confirmed cases should be transported as UN3373, "Biological Substance Category B".
+Viral cultures or isolates should be transported as Category A UN2814, "infectious substance, affecting humans" (7).